ShaneWilmes/E-Commerce-Back-End-ORM-/README.md

 Clone the repo, navigate to the folder and run installation commands.

 ## Installation Commands
-npm i, login to mysql, source schema.sql;, use ecommerce_db;, quit mysql and then npm run seed.
+npm i, login to mysql, source schema.sql;, use ecommerce_db;, quit mysql, npm run seed and npm start.

 ## Tests
 Not required for the use of this app.